Phantomical/HotReloadKSP/README.md

   also being hot-reloaded) will be automatically updated to point at the new version.
 * All other fields will be left as their default value.
-* You can implement `OnHotLoad` or `OnHotUnload` to manually copy state over if you have more complicated needs.
+* You can implement `OnHotReload` to manually copy state over if you have more complicated needs.

 ## Life cycle events
 You can define any of the following static methods: